 14 – Receiving lines can really eat into your day.
 Unless you really want one, think seriously about it.
 100 people at 30 seconds each is nearly an hour out of your wedding day.
 You will rarely talk to everyone on the day anyway but going around the tables between courses will give you a much better opportunity for talking to key people.

 15 – Buy some sparkly trainers (converse do a great pair) for the bride and bridesmaids.
 If you dance then so will everyone else.
 It will be a relief to change from heels (of so I am told!)

 16 – Finally, of course you should book a great photographer.
 But more than that, book a photographer that loves shooting weddings.
 Not a frustrated landscape photographer that ‘has’ to shoot weddings to pay the bills.
-When you meet with a photographer, you want someone that is going to enjoy the day with you that will ultimately lead to better images.
+When you meet with a photographer, you want someone who is going to enjoy the day with you, which will ultimately lead to better images.